sarken/frontend-docs-test/stylesheets-views.md

 #### Translator role

 Style overrides for users who are logged in as translators will go here.
+This will probably be merged with the translation zone.

 #### Admin role

-Style overrides for users who are logged in as administrators go here.
+Style overrides for logged-in administrators go here.

 ### Stylesheet roles

-{: .caution-title }
-> Outdated
->
-> This section contains outdated information.

-There are seven stylesheets with styles that are only applied when the Archive is being accessed with specific hardware or software.
+There are eight stylesheets with styles that are only applied when the Archive is being accessed with specific hardware or software.

 #### Media roles

-These stylesheets provide information for devices with screens smaller than 480px, screen readers, and printers.
+These stylesheets provide information for devices with narrow screens, screen readers, and printers.
+The 62em and 48em breakpoints were not chosen to correspond to any particular device, but to the size at which the Archive layout needs to be adjusted to improve usability.

 #### Internet Explorer roles

-These stylesheets make the site more compatible with older versions of Internet Explorer.
+These stylesheets make the site more compatible with Internet Explorer.
 We have stylesheets for Internet Explorer 5 - 8, but we are only actively supporting Internet Explorer 8.

 ### Sandbox